 Music Scene Options

 It might not catch you on the surface, but there’s a good music scene in Athens as well.
 It’s a worthwhile addition if you have some time around the football weekend.
-The Georgia Theatre was renovated in 2011 after burning down and its new modernized look brings in the crowds.
+The Georgia Theatre was renovated in 2011 after burning down, and its new modernized look brings in the crowds.
 Dave Matthews and R.E.M. played at the venue back in the day, which is a testament to the quality of music showcased.
 The rooftop bar at the Globe is useful if there’s no music going on.
 There’s also the 40 Watt Club, which gets its own accolades.
-Be prepared to stand all night as its standing room only but acts like Nirvana, M.I.A., and R.E.M. has graced its stage in years past.
+Be prepared to stand all night as it's standing room only but acts including Nirvana, M.I.A., and R.E.M. have graced its stage in years past.